Marichka-chicheri/Optimised-ranked-table/README.md

    - The score difference (edge weight)
 3. **Convergence:** We repeat until rankings stabilize (change less than 0.00000001)
 4. **Normalization:** Final scores sum to 1.0 (100%)

-#### Why PageRank Works Well for Tournaments

-1. **Transitive strength:** If A beats B and B beats C, A gets credit for indirectly dominating C
-2. **Quality wins matter:** Beating the #1 team boosts your rank more than beating the #10 team
-3. **Score differences count:** Winning 5-0 matters more than winning 1-0
-4. **Handles cycles:** Works even when A beats B, B beats C, and C beats A
-5. **No single metric:** Uses the entire graph structure, not just win/loss records

 ---